XinheMu/ADCReplication-SupportCategorical/README.md

 Train_ADC_Classifier_ver6.py

-To train the cardinality estimator on datasets with categorical attributes, run convert_categorical.py then run the aforementioned programs in order
+For datasets with categorical attributes, run convert_categorical.py, then run the aforementioned programs in order.

 To test the cardinality estimator on any dataset, run ADC_Cardest_experimental_ver7.py